nelsonfigueroa/nelson.cloud/content/posts/2025-12-31-wireguard-on-synology-dsm-with-docker.md

 +++
-title = "Setting up WireGuard on Synology DSM 7 using Docker and Gluetun" summary = "A guide to connect a Synology NAS to a WireGuard VPN server." date = "2025-12-31" categories = ["Docker", "Synology"]
+title = "Setting up WireGuard on Synology DSM 7 using Docker and Gluetun" summary = "A guide to connect a Synology NAS to a WireGuard VPN server, with qBittorrent as an example." date = "2025-12-31" categories = ["Docker", "Synology"]
 ShowToc = true